Comparison

 Equal Pay Since Day One

-Premier Padel offered equal prize money for men and women from its 2022 launch.
-Tennis only equalised at all four Grand Slams in 2007 — Wimbledon was the last holdout after 34 years of unequal pay.
+Premier Padel Majors offer equal prize money since 2022.
+At P1 and P2 level there is still a gap.
+Tennis equalised at all four Grand Slams in 2007 after decades of unequal pay.

 Faster Growth Rate